SAP-archive/jenkins-pipelayer/README.md

 # Corydas

+pipeline job generation made easy

 ## Description

-pipeline job generation made easy
+This Jenkins Library introduces new ways to import jobs programmatically into jenkins:

+ - Pipeline Jobs generated from a folder containing declarative pipelines
+ - Pipeline Jobs from configuration files and templates
+ - Multibranch Pipeline Jobs from sub folders containing Jenkinsfile

 ## How it works

-uses JobDSL to generate a pipeline with checkout from scm
+Uses JobDSL to generate pipelines with checkout from scm.
+The seeds are in `resources` folder.

 ## Requirements